john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 ## Systems Administration

-My main development environment is currently Ubuntu 17.04 Zesty Zapus running in a virtual machine on OS X. My router runs OpenWrt, and I use a fanless computer to study FreeBSD.
+My main Perl development environment is currently Ubuntu 17.04 Zesty Zapus running in a virtual machine on OS X. My router runs OpenWrt, and I use a fanless computer to study FreeBSD.
 I also use two different VPS providers for hosting my websites.
 I do the administration of each of those systems, e.g. updates, firewall rules, and other security related tasks, installing and configuring software e.g. Apache HTTP server, Nginx, Postfix, Dovecot, OpenSSH, and MySQL.

 ## Documentation

 I like to write technical documentation.
-I prefer to use markup languages like Org Mode (Emacs), Markdown, LaTeX.
-The use of plain text formatting makes version control and searching from the command line easily.
+I prefer to use markup languages like Org Mode (Emacs), Markdown, and LaTeX.
+The use of plain text makes version control and searching from the command line easily.
 Plain text also makes it very easy to generate code from the documentation and vice versa.
-Where required, PDF versions can be generated using tools like Emacs, Pandoc, pdflatex.
+Where required, PDF versions can be generated using tools like Emacs, Pandoc, and pdflatex.

 ## Remote Work